Achieving Rapid Recovery in an Overload Control for Large-Scale Service Systems

-Recalling that the fluid approximation has asymptotic significance, namely, that $z_{2,1}(0) > 0$ implies that $Z^n_{2,1}(0)$ is proportional to $n$ (and $n$ is large), the mean time to wait until pool $1$ has no more class-$2$ customers is, for large $n$, \bequ \sum_{j=1}^{Z^n_{2,1}(0)}{\frac{1}{j\cdot\mu_{2,1}}} \approx \frac{\log{(Z^n_{2,1}(0))}}{\mu_{2,1}}, \eeq where $\log(\cdot)$ is the natural logarithm, i.e., $\log(\cdot) \equiv \log_e(\cdot)$.
-We thus see that the time it takes a pool to empty from its shared customers is of order $\log(n)$ if $n$ is large, when no new shared customers are routed to that pool.

-A fluid approximation for the evolution of $Z^n_{1,2}$ can easily be derived using rate considerations.
-Since every type-$1$ agent who is helping a class-$2$ customer at time $t > t_1$ will finish service immediately after time $t$ at a rate $\mu_{2,1}$, regardless of the value of $t$, due to the memoryless property, and since there are no more class $2$ customers routed to pool $1$ after time $t_1$, we expect that $z_{2,1}$ will satisfy the ODE \bes \dot{z}_{2,1}(t) = -\mu_{2,1} z_{2,1}(t), \quad t \in I_1, \ees whose unique solution is \bequ z_{2,1} (t) = z_{2,1}(t_1) e^{-\mu_{2,1}t}, \quad t \in [t_1,t_2). \eeq In particular, in the fluid model, if $z_{2,1}(t_1) > 0$, then pool $1$ will never empty, so that sharing can never begin in the opposite direction.
+We do two different mathematical analyses.
+We first consider a direct fluid model analysis, and then afterwards we consider the stochastic system.
+A fluid approximation for the evolution of $Z^n_{1,2}$ (which we refer to as $z_{1,2} (t)$) can easily be derived using rate considerations.
+Since every type-$1$ agent who is helping a class-$2$ customer at time $t > t_1$ will finish service immediately after time $t$ at a rate $\mu_{2,1}$, regardless of the value of $t$, due to the memoryless property, and since there are no more class $2$ customers routed to pool $1$ after time $t_1$, we expect that $z_{2,1}$ will satisfy the ODE \bes \dot{z}_{2,1}(t) = -\mu_{2,1} z_{2,1}(t), \quad t \in I_2, \ees whose unique solution is \bequ z_{2,1} (t) = z_{2,1}(t_1) e^{-\mu_{2,1}t}, \quad t \in [t_1,t_2). \eeq As a consequence, for the fluid model, if $z_{2,1}(t_1) > 0$, then pool $1$ will {\em never} empty, so that sharing can {\em never} begin in the opposite direction.